Last Updated on by

-A good outer layer must be quick-drying as well, and hold up well against wind and cold, providing a good insulation capability.
+A good outer layer must be waterproof windproof providing a good insulation capability.
 It must not allow the chill to get inside and rob the body of warmth, nor must it allow the warmth from the body to escape outside.

 Undoubtedly, this is the most important characteristic of an outer layer.
 An outer layer must be able to repel water and should not absorb any water.
 Most outer layer manufacturers treat the fabric with some form of a coating to make them waterproof.

 Breathability is another important factor while choosing good outer layers.
-With a breathable fabric, the moisture that is wicked away from the skin by the base and the middle layers is transferred to the outside easily, helping to maintain the body temperature and keep the person wearing the garment comfortable.
+With waterproof breathable fabrics, the moisture that is wicked away from the skin by the base and the middle layers is transferred to the outside easily, helping to maintain the body temperature and keep the person wearing the garment comfortable.

 The fabric is soft and insulated.
-These outer layers are usually two in one piece, that offer both weather protection and mild insulation in one go.
+These outer layers are usually two in one piece, that offers both weather protection and mild insulation in one go.

-3. Hybrid Shell – These outer layer are a hard shell in some places, and soft in others.
+These outer layers are a hard shell in some places, and soft in others.
 It is a combination of hard and soft shells in one piece.

 Water Resistant fabrics tend to start soaking water after a certain point.

-Weather Outer layers can be classified into the following categories, based on the technology used for making them waterproof –
+Weather Outer layers can be classified into the following categories, based on the waterproof technology:

-The laminates based weatherproof outer layers are made by gluing layers of Expanded polytetrafluoroethylene (ePTFE commonly called as Teflon), or polyurethane (PU) or polyester membrane on the outer side of the fabric used for making the weather outer layers.
+The laminates based weatherproof outer layers are made by gluing layers of Expanded polytetrafluoroethylene (eptfe membrane commonly called as Teflon), or polyurethane (PU) or polyester membrane on the outer side of the fabric used for making the weather outer layers.

-Coating based waterproof outer layers are made by applying a coating of a polyurethane (PU) to the fabric.
+Coating based waterproof outer layers are made by applying a PU coating to the fabric.
 The coating repels water well, but it is not as good as laminate-based ones.